Table of Contents

-- With proper content marketing, you can gain a loyal customer base, improved traction across social networks, improved chances of conversion, better visibility across search engines, a high volume of quality leads, and so on.
+- With proper content marketing, you can gain a loyal customer base, improved traction across social networks, improved chances of conversion, better visibility across search engines, a high volume of quality leads, etc.

 Although there are many, some of the most significant examples include increasing brand engagement, revenue generation with marketing activities, establishing thought leadership, generating a high volume of quality leads, and building brand awareness.